 There are two types of ECPs, and they both require a doctor’s prescription: Ulipristal Acetate (UPA EC pill) and Progestogen EC pill (LNG EC pill).
 The ulipristal acetate (UPA) EC pill is effective when used within 120 hours after unprotected sex or contraceptive failure, whereas the progestogen (LNG) EC pill is effective within 72 hours.
 There is evidence to show that the sooner the contraception is taken after unprotected sex, the more effective it is.¹³

-In Hong Kong, you cannot obtain ECPs over the counter at local chemists.
-They have to be prescribed by professional healthcare providers such as doctors in the private or public sector, the Family Planning Association of Hong Kong (FPAHK) or Maternal and Child Health Centre under the Department of Health.
+You cannot obtain ECPs over the counter in Hong Kong at local chemists.
+They must be prescribed by professional healthcare providers such as doctors in the private or public sector, the Family Planning Association of Hong Kong (FPAHK) or Maternal and Child Health Centre under the Department of Health.

 Intrauterine Contraceptive Device (IUCD)